 Baptised 31st July 1887 in Derbyshire

 Married 16th September 1916 to Dorothy Blanche Coppin

 Children: Lucy, Betty, Arthur and Richard all born in Derby.

 Died 1976, Derby, age 89

 Living in Derby.
-Father Samuel is a builder’s carter.
-Mother’s name is Emma.
+Father Samuel was a builder’s carter.
+Mother’s name was Emma.

 In the military in India serving as a rifleman with the 4th Battalion, Kings Royal Rifle Corps.

 He is also listed on 1911 census at his parents home, Wood Lane, Derby but his name is crossed through as is his brother John.
 Other siblings listed are Louisa, Lucy and Alec.
 His father was working for the Borough Council.

 Attested in Derby, 6.2.1905.
 Address 150 Woods Lane, Derby.
 Joined in Winchester 8.2.1905, age 18 years and 10 months.
 Occupation, plumber.
 Height 5ft 4ins, weight 117lbs.